 The Joint Initiative aims to contribute to strengthening the governance of migration and the sustainable reintegration of returning migrants in The Gambia.

 - Building the capacities of government and local stakeholders on migration governance, sustainable reintegration of returning migrants and ownership of reintegration activities at the national level;

 - Providing reintegration assistance to returning Gambians;

-- Conducting awareness raising and sensitization activities targeting the general public on the risks of and the alternatives to irregular migration;
+- Conducting awareness raising and sensitization activities targeting the general public on the risks of and alternatives to irregular migration;

-- Collecting and analyzing data on migration.
+- Collecting and analysing data on migration.

 Donor: The European Union Emergency Trust Fund for Africa (EUTF)